DeveloperXY/ResumeGenerator/README.md

 # ResumeGenerator
 A Java API that relies on annotations to generate CVs in HTML format.

+# Prerequisites
+You need JDK8 or above to run this API.

 # Usage
 1. Create a class that extends the `CV` class (located in the `com.developerxy.resume` package):